mikdatdogru/xls-to-vcf-converter/README.md

-# XML to VCF Converter
+# XLS to VCF Converter